 Career Cruising provides a simple self-assessment of career interests and skills, plus an online information tool about a wide range of occupations.
 Though Career Cruising is designed as a self-guided tool, you may still choose to meet with a CES advisor to discuss the results or follow up with a professionally-interpreted assessment.

-CES recommends Career Cruising as a way to explore career fields and occupations.
+CES recommends Career Cruising as an easy entry-point for exploring career field and occupation.

-You'll still take these assessments online at your convenience (see the boxes at the bottom of the page for instructions), but your results will be provided during a meeting with a career counselor.
-The career advisor will interpret your results and can help you develop an individualized plan of action.
+You'll take these assessments online at your convenience, but your results will be provided during a meeting with a career counselor.
+The career advisor will interpret your results and can help you develop a plan of action.

 Strong Interest Inventory (SII)